Gamehunterxx27/Clicker-Game/README.md

 Then open Cookie Clicker.
 the picture looks like a cube and start it.

+ !!!!
+Don´t drag The Cookie Clicker (the picture looks like a cube) out of the Folder  !!!!

+ !!!!
+You can drag the Clicker Folder out of Clicker-Game-Main folder !!!!

 Englisch:
 the Game is not in this Files. the Game is in Work.